CrystalPrestonWatson/a11y-feed2/CONFIG.md

 > This is the description of the feed.

-A feed that pulls in post that are about accessibility.
+A feed that pulls in posts that are about accessibility.

 # searchTerms